Restaurant operators have long struggled with rectifying the imbalance of traditional gratuity policies.

-Leaving 18 percent is a sign of approval for some diners who typically leave just 15 percent.
-Meanwhile, those who usually tip 20 percent may leave an 18 percent gratuity to indicate mild disappointment.
+Leaving 18% is a sign of approval for some diners who typically leave just 15%.
+Meanwhile, those who usually tip 20% may leave an 18% gratuity to indicate mild disappointment.
 Trying to figure out what guests are trying to communicate through their tips is pure guesswork, says Rudolf.

 As a result, Per Se devised a service-included model, which raised the overall price of its set menu offerings.
 According to Rudolf, this model gives operators greater control over their purse strings.
-The system means Per Se can provide cooks with higher hourly wages and increase salaries for their best servers and managers, thus reducing staff turnover.
+The system means Per Se can provide cooks with higher hourly wages, and increase salaries for their best servers and managers – thus reducing restaurant staff turnover.